6 Reasons to Be a Fan of Brass Jewelry

 While I’ve been enameling and playing with color on alternative metals like copper and brass, I’ve spent a small fortune buying metal components, charms and such at bead and craft stores, experimenting with what can take the heat and what can’t.
 My findings?
 About 99 percent of the stuff I’ve bought can’t handle the heat of a torch, even ones that are silver-plated, and they become splats on my soldering table (or shoot sparks all over my bench – yikes!).
 It seems more and more of the commercial metal jewelry components are plated aluminum or pewter, and they melt immediately.
 Brass, however, like the brass jewelry components and stampings in Nunn Design’s newest collection, hold up to the flame.
 They’re beautiful, too.

 Brass stands up to a flame.

 - Transparent enamels on brass jewelry is gorgeous.

-There’s only one kind of solder for brass (no hard, soft, etc. to figure out and keep separated, like for silver), so there’s no confusion there, and it comes in easy-to-use paste.
+There’s only one kind of solder for brass (no hard, soft, etc. to figure out and keep separated, like for silver), so there’s no confusion there, and it comes in an easy-to-use paste.
 You can learn more about soldering brass jewelry here and here.

 Soldering brass jewelry is not as hard as you might think, especially if you just have one step to solder.

-Kerry Bogert’s Rustic Wrappings has great “recipes” for creating patinas on alternative metals in copper and brass jewelry using household items like vinegar, salt, and ammonia—even salt-and-vinegar potato chips, as shown here.
+Kerry Bogert’s Rustic Wrappings has great “recipes” for creating patinas on alternative metals in copper and brass jewelry using household items like vinegar, salt and ammonia – even salt-and-vinegar potato chips, as shown here.
 My favorite verdigris looks just as lovely on brass jewelry as on copper.

 You can create beautiful patinas on brass, too.